Silence (band): Key decisions (2005–2006)

 At the end of 2005 Silence was signed to Accession Records in Germany.
 Once again the duo held a sold out acoustic performance at Cankarjev Dom, before releasing Key under the new label.
 The release was a 2CD compilation of pivotal Silence tracks, nine of which previously unreleased.
 The first CD was an anthology, while the second one was more of a collector's item and featured rarities within a wide scope of genres.

 Critically praised Tesla Electric Company, which opened July 19, 2006, marked Silence's first collaboration with influential director Tomaž Pandur and arguably the duo's most successful contribution to a play.
 The soundtrack featured a selection of older Silence material and a handful of tracks written specifically for the show.
 The duo performed the songs live, incarnating singing and piano-playing Nikola Teslas at given occasions.
 Tesla was portrayed by no less than seven different actors, including Rade Šerbedžija.

 The Laibach album Volk, released in October 2006, is a collaboration between Laibach and Silence.

 The Passion of the Cold (2007–2008)

 On 1 September 2008 Silence released their new album The Passion of the Cold.
 On the same day the Bulgarian poet Svetoslav Todorov issued his debut poetry e-book І. Obezkostiavane on his blog with "The True Nature of Happiness", one of the songs on the album, being included in the rar file.

-The Passion of the Cold is conceived as a handmade book containing two CD's, features 90 minutes of music from (or inspired by) Tomaz Pandur's plays Barroco and Kaligula.
+The Passion of the Cold is conceived as a handmade book containing two CD's, features 90 minutes of music from (or inspired by) Tomaž Pandur's plays Barroco and Kaligula.
 Only 500 numbered and hand-signed copies are available exclusively at their official website.